 No longer able to wrestle, Rude was able to collect on a Lloyd’s of London insurance policy to pay for his expenses.

 After a few years away from the cameras, Rick Rude would resurface in ECW in 1997 before joining WWF to be a part of D-Generation X’s original incarnation.

 It was an all-business kind of relationship between the DX members and Rick Rude.
 Rude didn’t like them, and Shawn Michaels and Triple H really didn’t get along with him.
 Things between them all would get severely strained on November 9th, 1997, at Survivor Series ’97 (a pay-per-view known famously for The Montreal Screwjob).

 Rick Rude Appears on WWF, WCW, and ECW Television on the Very Same Night!

-Rick Rude and Bret Hart were close friends off-camera, and Rude could be seen visibly upset after Vince McMahon “screwed” Bret out of the WWF title at Survivor Series.
-He was so upset that he ended up calling adversary Eric Bischoff telling him everything that happened and how he wanted out of the WWF as soon as possible.
+Rick Rude and Bret Hart were close friends off-camera, and Rude could be seen visibly upset after Vince McMahon "screwed" Bret out of the WWF title at Survivor Series.
+He was so upset that he ended up calling adversary Eric Bischoff, telling him everything that happened and how he wanted out of the WWF as soon as possible.

-As Rick Rude didn’t have a guaranteed contract with the WWF at the time, there was nothing keeping him from leaving the company.
+As Rick Rude didn’t have a guaranteed contract with the WWF at the time, nothing was keeping him from leaving the company.
 The very next night after Survivor Series, Rude showed up to the TV taping as nothing had happened.
 This was just the start of a big middle finger salute about to be delivered straight to Vince, DX, and the WWF.